August 5

 Ronald Reagan terminated 11,359 striking air-traffic controllers after they defied his ultimatum to return to their posts within 48 hours.
 By permanently replacing the federal workforce and decertifying their union, he broke the power of public-sector labor strikes in the United States for decades to come.

-A Biman Bangladesh Airlines Fokker F27 Friendship crashed on approach to Dhaka's Zia International Airport, claiming …
+A Biman Bangladesh Airlines Fokker F27 Friendship crashed on final approach to Dhaka's Zia International Airport on A…

-A Biman Bangladesh Airlines Fokker F27 Friendship crashed on approach to Dhaka's Zia International Airport, claiming all 49 lives aboard.
-This tragedy forced the airline to ground its entire Fokker fleet for safety inspections and reshaped Bangladesh's aviation protocols regarding approach procedures in poor visibility.
+A Biman Bangladesh Airlines Fokker F27 Friendship crashed on final approach to Dhaka's Zia International Airport on August 5, 1984, killing all 49 passengers and crew aboard.
+The aircraft descended below the minimum safe altitude in heavy monsoon rain, striking terrain before reaching the runway.
+The tragedy forced the airline to ground its entire Fokker fleet for comprehensive safety inspections and prompted Bangladesh's civil aviation authority to impose stricter instrument approach procedures at all domestic airports.

 The 1989 Nicaraguan elections were called a year early after the Contra war and international pressure.